 This translates to more physical tension, faster breathing, a faster pounding heart, and thoughts of losing control that cause you to feel fearful.
 The fight or flight stress response kicks in and then a panic attack can quickly follow.

 Experiencing panic attacks while driving can be very scary.
 According the National Institute of Mental Health (NIMH) approximately 2.7% of the population or roughly 3 out of 100 people experience panic disorder each year.

-They may fear driving off the road, driving off of overpasses and bridges, and other vehicles running into them while having a panic attack.
+You may fear driving off the road, driving off of overpasses and bridges, and other vehicles running into you.
 A panic attack can also be triggered by these fearful thoughts of losing control.

-People may have unwanted fearful thoughts of deliberately losing control and driving off the road or bridge.
-They fear and worry about their own impulse control to not drive off the road.
+You may have unwanted fearful thoughts of deliberately losing control and driving off the road or bridge.
+You may fear and worry about your own impulse control to keep yourself safe while driving.